karrick/gosync/README.md

 when none of it might be needed by your algorithm.

-This library is a minimal semaphore library written on nothing but `sync.Locker` and `sync.Cond`, both of which use the Go runtime semaphore code that is integrated with the Go scheduler.
+This library is a minimal semaphore library written on nothing but `sync.Cond`, which use the Go runtime semaphore code that is integrated with the scheduler.
 There are no channels created and no extra go-routines spawned to use semaphores, other than those created by the application code that might use this library.